Second charge mortgage vs personal loan: what kind of loan do you need?

 If you’re able to repay all your credit card balance every month, this is a very cheap form of borrowing.

-- But if you’re already looking for an additional loan you’re probably not going to be able to do that.
-In which case credit cards can be a very expensive form of personal borrowing: annual interest rates upwards of 17%.
+- But if you’re already looking for an additional loan you’re probably not repaying your whole credit balance every month.
+In which case credit cards are a very expensive form of personal borrowing: annual interest rates upwards of 17%.

-So your next options are a personal loan, or a “second-charge mortgage.”
+Your next options are a personal loan, or an additional mortgage on your property.

 Taking out a personal loan

-For many people this is the obvious first-port-of-call: approaching your own bank, or indeed any lender, for a straightforward loan.
+For many people this is the obvious first-port-of-call: ask your own bank, or indeed any lender, for a straightforward loan.

-- A lender will want to know what you’re borrowing for – and may turn you down some reasons (such as investing in your own business).
+- A lender will want to know what you’re borrowing for – and may turn you down for some reasons (such as consolidating debt, or investing in your own business).

 - Most high-street personal loans are unsecured.
 That sounds risky, but “security” is for the lender, rather than you.
 An unsecured loan isn’t tied to your home: if you can’t repay, the lender doesn’t have the automatic right to claim your home.

-- But the lowest rates are usually for larger loans of £15-£25K.
-It generally “costs less to borrow more” – and you don’t want to take on more debt than you need, or can afford.
+- The lowest rates are usually for larger loans of £15-£25K.
+In general, it “costs less to borrow more” – but you don’t want to take on more debt than you need, or can afford.

 - Repayment periods are usually shorter: up to 5 years – which could sound too soon for you.